icaria555/Revenous/README.md

-This project's purpose is to learning how react works.
+This project's purpose is to learn how React works.
-It will test some of react method and function.
+It will test some React's way of method and function.
-Include testing react which using mocha as a test framwork
+Include testing React using mocha as a test framwork

-this project have its own github page which can visit by access this [link](https://icaria555.github.io/Revenous/)
+This project have its own github page which can visit by access this [link](https://icaria555.github.io/Revenous/)